jhortizo/SolidsPy/README.rst

 * It was created with academic and research purposes.

-* It has been used to tech the following courses:
+* It has been used to teach the following courses:

   - Computational Modeling.
   - Introduction to the Finite Element Methods.